Why do I love Yoga?

 As a mum, a wife and a teacher, daily life can be pretty hectic and at times stressful.

-I have been practicing for 17 years and began teaching in 2005.
+I have been practicing yoga for almost 20 years and began teaching in 2005.

 I truly love teaching, because it is where I feel that I have the chance to make a positive difference to those around me.
 And as well as general classes, I have worked with many different communities, such as stroke survivors, addictions, Parkinsons Disease, cancer, anxiety, chronic pain, etc. This work has been challenging but truly inspirational.